-7.5 Value Added Tax (VAT)
+6.5 Value Added Tax (VAT)

-Where a company or individual is or was registered for VAT and receipts and payments included VAT which is to be accounted for or reclaimed by the office holder as arising after the commencement of the insolvency proceedings the receipts and payments may either be shown net of VAT with the amount due to/from HM Customs & Excise at the date of the account included in the account separately or may be stated gross.
-The treatment adopted should be made clear either in the narrative to the account or by way of note.
+Where a company or individual is or was registered for VAT and receipts and payments included VAT which is to be accounted for or reclaimed by the office holder as arising after the commencement of the insolvency proceedings the receipts and payments should be shown net of VAT with the amount due to/from HM Customs & Excise at the date of the account included in the account separately.

-If the insolvent entity has not been registered for VAT payments should be shown inclusive of VAT and the fact that VAT is not recoverable stated by way of note.
+If the insolvent entity has not been registered for VAT, payments should be shown inclusive of VAT and the fact that VAT is not recoverable stated by way of note.

-7.6 Third Party Funds
+6.6 Third Party Funds